Verifrax/VERIFRAX/verifrax-reference-verifier/README.md

 ## Version

-**v2.4.0** (candidate, pending freeze)
+**v2.4.0** (frozen, immutable)

-This verifier matches VERIFRAX Worker verifier version 2.4.0.
+This verifier is the authoritative reference for all VERIFRAX v2.4.0 certificates.

 ## Files